Data Management

 3. Pull and Push to Remotes: Synchronize data between multiple remote databases.

-4. Aggregate Data from Edge: Collect data from multiple edge databases and synchronize it to a central database.
+4. Aggregate Data From Edge: Collect data from multiple edge databases and synchronize it to a central database.

 5. Disseminate Data to Edge: Distribute data from a central database to multiple edge databases.